 - Job descriptions don’t match actual job – I’ve experienced this before but not as much as the past five years. the job was completely different and not challenging actually.
 One hiring manager told me he knowingly exaggerated the role to attract an expert.
 One manager listed projects and when I joined they didn’t exist – no budget or executive sponsorship.
 He said the next time he added projects to his book of work he’d make sure the executive are on board and funding is available – really!!

 - Hiring an expert – IT managers generally don’t know how to leverage an expert, they want things fixed, the pain to go away but don’t have the funding nor the authority to execute recommendations.
 This leads to perception issues within the organization (why isn’t it fixed?
 You have an expert) and resentment and distrust from the experts side.
 The other problem that occurs is if the trail of problems (the expert finds) leads to the management team’s doorstep.
 Once this happens management changes their view on having an expert – needless to say it gets messy.
 Don’t hire an expert unless you have executive level approved funding in writing.
 As an expert, don’t join a company unless you have everything in writing, executive level sponsorship and exit plan.

-Life lessons for sure and some very memorable experiences indeed and would I do it again?
-Yes I would because the best life lessons are generally the toughest to experience.
+Life lessons for sure and some very memorable experiences indeed.
+Would I do it again?
+Yes, learned a lot about people and the industry.